gvwilson/thirdbit/src/fiction/santas/index.md

 "Aaaall right,"
 Finner cut in loudly,
 surprising himself as much as his great-grandmother.
-"Let's just, um, let's just sort out bedrooms and whatever, shall we?
+"Let's just, um, let's just sort out where we're sleeping, shall we?
-I assume there *are* bedrooms?
+I assume there are bedrooms?
 And then maybe we can talk about dinner?"

-The old santa glared at him for a moment before pointing at the stairs with her teacup.
+His great-grandmother and the airship captain glared at him for a moment before Gran-Granna Tumbly at the stairs with her teacup.
 Finner stood,
 waited a moment to see if Captain Abacus would join him, and then left them to resume their staring contest.